 Many area employers are very familiar with the quality of ACC's health care training programs and our school's track record for preparing confident, qualified professionals for rewarding careers.
 Our graduates have been hired by:

 | || |

 The American Career College Optical Dispensing curriculum is divided into standalone learning units called class modules, which include:

 Once you have completed your American Career College training and earned your college diploma, you'll be ready to pursue exciting career opportunities as an entry-level dispensing optician.

 On the job, you'll be responsible for receiving and interpreting data from the optometrist or ophthalmologist and combining that data with the needs and choices of the patient.

 In addition to helping patients select the best lens/frame combinations, your clients may very likely be counting on you to know about the latest advancements in technology.
 They'll also consult with you for your professional opinion in order to make informed eye care choices.

 As a dispensing optician, your day-to-day responsibilities* may include:

-As you begin your career as a dispensing optician, the ongoing development of your skills can create increased opportunities for advancement.
-Even after you are employed, ACC's Career Services team will remain committed to providing you with the resources, support and personalized assistance you need to keep your career on the fast track.
+A commitment to your career can result in the ongoing development of your skills and increased opportunities for advancement.
+Even after you start your career, ACC's Career Services team will remain committed to providing you with the resources, support and personalized assistance you need to keep your career on track.